 Misconception #3: All CPAP Machines and Masks Are Alike

 For those who are newly diagnosed, Sleep Apnea treatment generally begins when they receive a machine and mask through their Durable Medical Equipment Provider (DME).
-What new patients don’t know is that many CPAP machine and mask options are available and finding the right equipment can make a big difference in comfort.
+What new patients don’t know is that many CPAP machine options are available and finding the right equipment can make a big difference in comfort and therapy success.
 The more comfortable the equipment is, the more effective therapy may be.

 Misconception #4: Sleep Apnea Only Affects People Who Are Overweight